KQM-git/TCL/characters/cryo/eula.md

 {% tab title="C2" %}
 ### **Lady of Seafoam**

-Decreases the CD of **Icetide Vortex**'s Hold Variant, rendering it identical to its Press CD.
+Decreases the CD of **Icetide Vortex**'s Holding Mode, rendering it identical to Press CD.

 {% endtab %}

 {% tab title="C3" %}
 ### **Lawrence Pedigree**

-Increases the level of **Glacial Illumination** by 3.
+Increases the Level of **Glacial Illumination** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}